-But while Reed concentrates on inviting his listeners to “walk on the wild side,” Murphy writes often of the suburban life he lef., In songs like “Hometown,” “How’s the Family” and “White Middle Class Blues,” he offers caustic and often sarcastic impressions of the middle class.
+But while Reed concentrates on inviting his listeners to “walk on the wild side,” Murphy writes often of the suburban life he left.
+In songs like “Hometown,” “How’s the Family,” and “White Middle Class Blues,” he offers caustic and often sarcastic impressions of the middle class.
 “There’s so much food on the table, you can throw away your vegetables,” he sings at one point.
-“The day you’re born you know you’ll never kiss ass / Ain’t life a blast /So long down, middle class.”
+“The day you’re born you know you’ll never kiss ass / Ain’t life a blast / So low down, middle class.”

 Commenting on the world he’s just beginning to encounter, Murphy is no less cynical.
 “Last of the Rock Stars” (the Dylanesque single culled from this debut album), for example, is a skeptical look at the “star” label.
 Its phrases (“purple haze,” “hi-de-hi, hey-de-hey,” etc.) recall a succession of “stars” to drive home Murphy’s contention that they now rise and fall almost too quickly to keep track of them.

 Maeretha Stewart, who has sung with the Stones and Dylan, is prominent in Murphy’s backup chorus.
-Ex-Byrd Gene Parsons handles the drumming and keyboard man Frank Owens delivers the same level of musicianship he gave us on Dylan’s Highway 61.
+Ex-Byrd Gene Parsons handles the drumming and keyboard man Frank Owens delivers the same level of musicianship he gave us on Dylan’s Highway 61 Revisited.

 While record buyers get their first taste of Aquashow, Murphy is already busy with new projects.
 Tours of the U.S. and England are in the works, he told me recently, and most of the tunes for a second album have been written.
 There will be some more material on suburbia and stardom, he says, but tunes exploring fresh subjects are to be expected as well.